FORMBOT/Voron-2.4/README.md

 Connect the B motor (left motor) to X Motor, connect the A motor (right motor) to Y Motor.
 Connect the CAN-Cable to the right CAN-Port on the M8P and 24V / GND to the 24V PSU.
 If you think the cables are not Long enough, you haven't done ![this step](https://github.com/FORMBOT/Voron-2.4/tree/main?tab=readme-ov-file#p-24-sb2209-manual).

-# Cosmetic parts & Panels (not needed to get the Printer runnnig)
+## Cosmetic parts build notes (not needed to get the pinter running)

 ### P. 206-209 v2.4 manual:
 You can skip these steps.